 Willamette University was founded by Jason Lee and the same Methodist missionaries who opened the Oregon territory to U.S. settlement in the late 1830's.
-True to its roots, Willamette recognizes the significance of religion in personal and community life.
+True to its roots, Willamette recognizes the significance of spirituality and religion in personal and community life.

 The Office of the Chaplains thus offers a wide variety of opportunities which foster spiritual growth and understanding as well as religious commitment and action.
 The chaplains are charged to work with persons of all religious persuasions -- and of none.
 Proselytizing is not part of the program; progress along one's own path is.